michael2012z/BitBible/markdown/KJV/files/Ps.md

 155. Salvation is far from the wicked: for they seek not thy statutes.

-156. Great are thy tender mercies, O Lord: quicken me according to thy judgments.Great: or, Many
+156. Great are thy tender mercies, O Lord: quicken me according to thy judgments.

 157. Many are my persecutors and mine enemies; yet do I not decline from thy testimonies.